Traceview is a graphical viewer for execution logs that you create by using the

 your application and profile its performance.

-When you have a trace log file (generated by adding tracing code to your application or by DDMS), you can have Traceview load the log files and display their data in a window visualizes your application in two panels:
+When you have a trace log file (generated by adding tracing code to your application or by DDMS), you can load the log files in Traceview, which displays the log data in two panels:

 - A timeline panel -- describes when each thread and method started and stopped